Compal Electronics

-It is the second-largest contract laptop manufacturer in the world behind Quanta Computer, and shipped over 48 million notebooks in 2010.
+As of December 2023, it was ranked #420 on the Fortune Global 500 list.

 Overview

-The company is known for producing selected models for Dell (Alienware included), Hewlett-Packard, Compaq, and Toshiba.
-Compal has designed and built laptops for all major brands and custom builders for over 22 years.
-The company is listed in Taiwan Stock Exchange.
-As of 2017, revenues were US$24 billion, with a total workforce of 64,000.
-The company's headquarters is in Taipei, Taiwan, with offices in mainland China, South Korea, the United Kingdom, and the United States.
-Compal's main production facility is in Kunshan, China.
+The company is listed on the Taiwan Stock Exchange (TWSE).
+As of December 2023, the company had annual revenue of NT$947 billion (US$31 billion), with over 60,000 employees across the world.
+The company's headquarters is located in Taipei, Taiwan, with offices in Mainland China, South Korea, Poland, Brazil, Vietnam, the United Kingdom, and the United States.
+Compal's main production facility is located in Kunshan, China.

-Compal is the second largest notebook manufacturer in the world, after Quanta Computers, also based in Taiwan.
-It is one of the main supporters of Intel's Common Building Block initiatives.
+Compal is the second largest notebook manufacturer in the world after Quanta Computer, also based in Taiwan.

 History

 Compal was founded in June 1984 as a computer peripherals supplier.
 It went public in April 1990.

 In September 2011, Compal announced it would form a joint venture with Lenovo to make laptops in China.
 The venture was expected to start producing laptops by the end of 2012.

-In January 2015, Toshiba announced that due to intense price competition, it will stop selling televisions in the USA and will instead license the Toshiba TV brand to Compal.
+In January 2015, Toshiba announced that due to intense price competition, it will stop selling televisions in the US and will instead license the Toshiba TV brand to Compal.

 In September 2018, it was revealed that due to overwhelming demand for the Apple Watch, Compal was brought on as a second contract manufacturer to produce the Apple Watch Series 4.